somrajroy/AWS3TierArchitecturewithTFModules/README.md

 In this advanced Terraform `#opensource` project we will go through the experience of creating a `Complex Three-tier Cloud architecture (AWS) using Terraform` ([LAMP stack](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html)) and best practices to follow in any Terraform project.
 All AWS Infrastructure implementation was done using offcial AWS Terraform modules.
 The project aimed to create a scalable, secure, and high-performing web application environment with real-world best practices & realistic patterns. <br/><br/>

-This blog post is intended to help people at all levels and roles. `I have applied many of these techniques/strategies in real-time projects & have witnessed first-hand the positive impact they can have on project outcomes`.
+This blog post is intended to help people at all levels and roles. `As someone who has applied many of these points (strategies/best practices) in production (or real-time) projects, I can attest to their effectiveness and the value they will bring to customers.`.
 The is a comprehensive & prescriptive guide to effectively using Terraform to create a complex Cloud Architectures.
 Everything is `#opensource` so feel free to leverage.
 It is written to help people at all levels and roles, from `junior developers to CxOs`, to learn about best practices and ways to effectively use Terraform/IaC in a Digital Transformation journey.
 By offering advanced content while also catering to newcomers, this blog caters to a wide range of audiences.
 There are lot of curated free resources mentioned.
 The inclusion of these resources can greatly enhance the learning experience for everyone.<br/>

   * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, `automation-first` and
     `security-first` approaches.
 They can leverage the blog insights to supercharge their projects and client engagements. <br/>